UFResearchComputing/ticrypt-spank/README.md

 cp config/ticrypt-spank.conf
 ```

-* Clone the slurm submodule into the checked out repository and run the configure for Slurm
+* Clone the slurm submodule into the checked out repository and run the configure for Slurm.
+Note that the included Makefile will checkout the desired branch as shown later by passing SLURM_VERSION to make, so the checkout and configure below are not technically required but shown for reference.

 ```
 cd ticrypt-spank/
-git submodule update --init
-cd slurm
-checkout <desired slurm branch>
+git submodule add --force https://github.com/SchedMD/slurm.git slurm cd slurm checkout <desired slurm branch>
 ./configure